Jason Robertson Game Preview: Stars vs. Lightning

 Robertson Season Stats Insights

-- In five of 21 games this year, Robertson has scored a goal, and he has one game with multiple goals.
+- In Robertson's 22 games played this season he's scored in six of them and netted multiple goals in two.

-- Robertson has a point in 15 games this season (out of 21), including multiple points four times.
+- Robertson has a point in 16 games this season (out of 22), including multiple points five times.

-- Robertson has posted an assist in a game 13 times this year in 21 games played, including multiple assists once.
+- Robertson has an assist in 13 of 22 games this season, with multiple assists in one of them.

-- The implied probability is 65.4% that Robertson goes over his points over/under based on the odds.
+- The implied probability is 63.6% that Robertson hits the over on his points over/under based on the odds.

-- There is an implied probability of 50% of Robertson going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Robertson going over his assist prop bet, based on the odds, is 46.5%.

 Sign up for Underdog fantasy today.